Obadiah ben Jacob Sforno

-Ovadia ben Jacob Sforno (Obadja Sforno, Hebrew: עובדיה ספורנו) was an Italian rabbi, Biblical commentator, philosopher and physician.
-A member of the Sforno family, he was born in Cesena about 1475 and died in Bologna in 1549.
+Ovadia ben Jacob Sforno (Note: Sometimes spelled Obadja Sforno.) (עובדיה ספורנו; c.
+1470/1475 – c.
+1550) was an Italian rabbi, biblical commentator, philosopher, and physician.
+A member of the Sforno family, he was born in Cesena between 1470 and 1475 and died in Bologna in 1549 or 1550.

 Biography

-After acquiring in his native town a thorough knowledge of Hebrew, rabbinic literature, mathematics, and philosophy, he went to Rome to study medicine.
-There his learning won for him a prominent place among scholars; and when Reuchlin was at Rome (1498-1500) and desired to perfect his knowledge of Hebrew literature, Cardinal Domenico Grimani advised him to apply to Obadiah.
-He met Reuchlin and taught him Hebrew from 1498-1500.
+After acquiring a thorough knowledge of Hebrew, Rabbinic literature, mathematics, and philosophy in his native town, he went to Rome to study medicine.
+There, his learning won him a prominent place among scholars; when Johann Reuchlin was in Rome during 1498–1500 and desired to perfect his knowledge of Hebrew literature, Cardinal Domenico Grimani advised him to apply to study with Sforno.
+During the two years Reuchlin was in Rome, Sforno taught him Hebrew.

-Equally high was Obadiah's reputation as a casuist.
-Meïr Katzenellenbogen consulted him on legal questions, and Joseph Colon invoked his authority.
-At the request of Israel ben Jehiel Ashkenazi, rabbi of Rome, Obadiah issued a decision in the case of Donina, daughter of Samuel Ẓdarfati, the renowned physician of the pope.
-About 1525 Obadiah left Rome and led for some time a wandering life.
-From several letters of that epoch addressed to his brother Hananeel at Bologna it would appear that Obadiah was in poor circumstances.
-Finally he settled at Bologna, where he founded a yeshiva (school of advanced Jewish studies) which he conducted until his death.
+Equally high was Sforno's reputation as a casuist.
+Meir ben Isaac Katzenellenbogen consulted him on legal questions, and Joseph Colon invoked his authority.
+At the request of Israel ben Jehiel Ashkenazi, the then-chief rabbi of Rome, Sforno issued a decision in 1519 on the case of Donina, daughter of Samuel Sarfati, the renowned physician of Pope Leo X. In about 1525, Sforno left Rome and led a wandering life for a while.
+From several letters of the period addressed to his brother, Hananeel, who lived in Bologna, it seems Sforno was in poor circumstances.
+Finally, he settled in Bologna, where he founded a yeshiva, which he conducted until his death.

 Works

-Obadiah was an indefatigable writer, chiefly in biblical exegesis.
-His exegetical work is characterized by respect for the text's literal meaning and a reluctance to entertain mystical interpretations.

-He possessed well-known judgment in selecting explanations from earlier exegetes, such as Rashi, Abraham ibn Ezra, the Rashbam, and Nahmanides, and he very often gave original interpretations that showed extensive philological knowledge.

-He wrote the following commentaries: on the Torah (1567); on Song of Songs and Ecclesiastes, with the latter being dedicated to Henry II of France; on the Psalms (1586); Mishpaṭ Ẓedeḳ, on the Book of Job (1589); on the books of Jonah, Habakkuk, and Zechariah, published with David ibn Hin's Likkute Shoshannim (1724).
-He also wrote Kavanat ha-Torah, which is prefixed to the Pentateuch commentary.
+Sforno was a prolific writer, primarily focused on Jewish biblical exegesis.
+His exegetical work demonstrates a commitment to the literal meaning of the text and a consistent avoidance of mystical interpretations.
+He was recognized for his discernment in selecting interpretations from earlier exegetes, including Rashi, Abraham ibn Ezra, the Rashbam, and Nachmanides, while frequently offering original insights that reflected his extensive philological expertise.
+His works include commentaries on the Torah (1567); Song of Songs and Ecclesiastes, with the latter dedicated to Henry II of France; the Psalms (1586); (מִשְׁפַּט צֶדֶק) on the Book of Job (1589); and on the books of Jonah, Habakkuk, and Zechariah, published in 1724 alongside David ibn Hin's (לִקּוּטֵי שׁוֹשַׁנִּים).
+He also authored (כַּוָּנוֹת הַתּוֹרָה), which serves as a preface to his Torah commentary; it was published in 1567 posthumously.

-Obadiah was also active in religious philosophy.
-In a work entitled Or Ammim (Bologna, 1537), he endeavored to combat with biblical arguments the theories of Aristotle on the eternity of matter, on God's omniscience, and on the universality of the soul, as well as various other Aristotelian views that, in his view, conflicted with religion.

-In the introduction, Obadiah says he was induced to write his work because even so great a man as Maimonides had expressed that all Aristotle's theories concerning the sublunary world are correct.
-Obadiah himself translated the Or Ammim into Latin and sent it to Henry II of France.
-It was published in 1548.
+Sforno also contributed to religious philosophy.
+In his work (אוֹר עַמִּים), published in Bologna in 1537, he sought to refute Aristotle's theories regarding the eternity of matter, divine omniscience, and the universality of the soul, as well as other Aristotelian positions he considered incompatible with religious doctrine.
+In the introduction, Sforno notes that he was motivated to write this treatise because even Maimonides had asserted the correctness of Aristotle's theories concerning the sublunary world.
+Sforno translated into Latin and sent it to Henry II of France.
+The Latin edition was published in 1548.